 - Shared leadership: There can be no authoritarian leadership in a Presbyterian church, because all parts of the body have gifts that must be honored in its leadership.
-That is the basis of the Reformed conviction that the spiritual leaders (deacons, elders, and ministers) are to be elected by the people of God. - Being one church: Just as there is only one body of Christ, there is only one church.
-Each of our congregations is an organic part of the broader Presbyterian Church (U.S.A.), and the Presbyterian Church of the church ecumenical.
+That is the basis of the Reformed conviction that the spiritual leaders (deacons, ruling elders, and teaching elders) are to be elected by the people of God. - Being one church: Just as there is only one body of Christ, there is only one church.
+Each of our congregations is an organic part of the broader Presbyterian Church (U.S.A.), and the Presbyterian Church (U.S.A.) is just one part of the church ecumenical.
 To be Presbyterian is to be ecumenical! - A holistic ministry: Our ministry in the world is the ministry of Christ.
-Just as Christ was called "to bring good news to the poor," "to proclaim release to the captives," and "to let the oppressed go free" (Luke 4:18), so are we. - Discerning the mind of Christ: The purpose of our governance is not to balance political interests in the church, but to enable elected spiritual leaders (ministers and elders)-together in prayer, dialogue, and reflection of God's Word-to best discern the mind of Christ for the church and the world.
+Just as Christ was called "to bring good news to the poor," "to proclaim release to the captives," and "to let the oppressed go free" (Luke 4:18), so are we. - Discerning the mind of Christ: The purpose of our governance is not to balance political interests in the church, but to enable elected spiritual leaders-together in prayer, dialogue, and reflection of God's Word-to best discern the mind of Christ for the church and the world.